Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 # Unity catalog  :

+	Note:- "UCMETASTORE" is different from "LEGACY HIVE METASTORE" and "UC ENABLED HIVE METASTORE"

 	Go to "https://accounts.azuredatabricks.net/" to access all workspaces and metastores Contributor role at IAM of workspace is required (Subject to change) Although how other workspaces are supposed to show up here if Contributor role at one workspace is enough is the question ?